Okie Dokie, here we go…

 2 – It is shaped like an egg, with one side pointed in a gentle oval.
 More on why I like that in a bit…

-3 – The price is $12 regularly, $9 with free shipping if you are a Julep Maven (monthly subscription, but with Julep you can choose whether or not you want the box every month which is a huge “+” to me.
-Referral link HERE).
+3 – The price is $12 regularly, $9 with free shipping if you are a Julep Maven (monthly subscription box).
 Most konjac sponges I found were in this $10 price range, not sure why the Boscia one is almost double.

 WHAT THE HECK IS A KONJAC SPONGE?